A Real Victorian Teatime Treat

+For over 50 years Caraway Seeds became a forgotten ingredient.
 Well . . . .
-Don’t things change?
-It’s now good to report that Caraway Seeds are back!
-After disappearing from our store cupboards for more than 50 years they are now in favour again.
+Don’t things change!
+It’s now good to report that these are back!
+After disappearing from our store cupboards they are now in favour again.

 For any readers who are not sure what Caraway Seeds are, and more importantly what they taste like, I shall explain.

-The seeds have a mild aniseed flavour and have been used in English cookery in cakes, biscuits and bread for over 500 years.
+The seeds have a mild aniseed flavour and have been used in English cookery in cakes, biscuits and breads for over 500 years.

 They grow wild in this country and they were sometimes called Persian Cumin as the seeds look very similar to that Middle Eastern spice.
 The taste is very different so don’t be tempted to substitute one for the other!